chippyash/simple-accounts-3/README.md

 Automated build testing is going on.
 This library is not yet ready for production use, but you can find build info at [Travis](https://travis-ci.org/chippyash/simple-accounts-3) in preparation for a formal release.

+Finally, if in doubt, read the source code.
+It's well documented.